MITK/MITK/CONTRIBUTING.md

 * the automatic tests for the PR are successful.
 * it has been accepted by an MITK developer.

-### Nightly Tests

-Nightly tests are conducted, and you will be informed if something in your contributed code is not working.

 ### Decision-Making Process